charlierobson/In_nihilum_reverteris/md/C.md

 Karl gave his brother a suspicious glance.

-ÄNot so long ago, your basic criterion for judging female beauty was ÇWhat a looker\!
-Like something out of a porn flick\!É...Å
+ÄNot so long ago, your basic criterion for judging female beauty was ÇWhat a looker!
+Like something out of a porn flick!É...Å

 ÄOf course.
 It still is.
 ThereÉs no reason to go changing an efficient system of evaluation.Å